Privacy Policy — Fast Tracking Anaesthetic Billing Services

 Overseas storage / overseas disclosure

-We are likely to disclose personal information to overseas recipients through the use of cloud-based systems used for customer support and administration.
+We are likely to disclose personal information to overseas recipients through the use of the following cloud-based systems:

 10) Research, quality improvement, education and training